matthew-brett/rmdex/README.rst

 The comment notation is as follows:

+* An exercise cell (Jupyter) or chunk (R notebook) is any cell / chunk with an comment starting ``#-`` (an exercise comment) or starting ``#<-`` (see below).
 * An *exercise comment* is any comment beginning ``#-``.
 These pass unmodified to the exercise and solution notebooks.
 * An *exercise insertion comment* is any comment beginning ``#<-`` *followed by a space*.
 The text following will be a line that should not go in the solution, but should go in the exercise.
-It allows the template to suggest code to the user, that will not appear in the solution, without modification.
+It allows the template to suggest code to the user, that will not appear in the solution.
 The code after this mark need not be valid syntax.
 * A *both-section marker* is a line consisting of ``#<-`` *followed immediately by a new line character*.
 This indicates that all subsequent lines, up to the next ``#<-`` line (both-section marker), should go into the exercise and the solution.
 * A *both-line marker* is a line consisting of ``#<--`` *followed immediately by a new line character*.
-The next line only goes into the solution and the exercise.
+The next line goes into the solution and the exercise.
-* If any character other than space, a new line, or a ``-`` follows ``#<-`` at the beginning of a line, this is an error.
+* If there is any line starting ``#<-`` and followed by anything other than space, a new line, or a ``-``, this is an error.
-* Any other code lines, including ordinary comments beginning ``#`` get stripped from the template, to form the exercise.
+* Any other code lines, including ordinary comments beginning ``#``, get stripped from the exercise.
 They do appear in the solution.
 * A *marks comment* is a *exercise comment* of form ``#- 5 marks / 100 (total
-  10 marks`` where 5 is the marks for this cell, 100 is the total for the whole exercise, and 10 is the total marks if all correct up to this point (including this cell).
+  10 marks so far)`` where 5 is the marks for this cell, 100 is the total for the whole exercise, and 10 is the total marks if all answers are correct up to this point (including this cell).
+You can use the ``--check-marks`` option to the main ``rmdex`` utility to check the consistency of these numbers (see below).

+Rmdex will only modify exercise cells / chunks in the output exercise and solution.

 For example, the template may have a cell like this::